Guide

 If visits are low — the channel post copy is the bottleneck.
 If carts are low — the storefront UX is the bottleneck.
 If payments are low — the price or product-market fit is the bottleneck.
 Iterate on the binding constraint, not on whatever feels easiest.

-That’s the practical playbook for selling on Telegram in 2026.
+That’s the practical guide for selling on Telegram in 2026.
 Start with one product, one channel, one weekend.
 The fastest way to learn what works for your audience is to ship.